 For more information and examples, see the description of the

 Send thread improvements.
 As of NDB 8.0.20, each send thread now handles sends to a subset of transporters, and each block thread now assists only one send thread, resulting in more send threads, and thus better performance and data node scalability.

 Adaptive spin control using SpinMethod.
-NDB 8.0.20 introduces a simple interface for setting up adaptive CPU spin on platforms supporting it, using the
+A simple interface for setting up adaptive CPU spin on platforms supporting it, using the

 SpinMethoddata node parameter.
-This parameter has four settings, one each for static spinning, cost-based adaptive spinning, latency-optimized adaptive spinning, and adaptive spinning optimized for database machines on which each thread has its own CPU.
+This parameter (added in NDB 8.0.20, functional beginning with NDB 8.0.24) has four settings, one each for static spinning, cost-based adaptive spinning, latency-optimized adaptive spinning, and adaptive spinning optimized for database machines on which each thread has its own CPU.
 Each of these settings causes the data node to use a set of predetermined values for one or more spin parameters which enable adaptive spinning, set spin timing, and set spin overhead, as appropriate to a given scenario, thus obviating the need to set these directly for common use cases.

 For fine-tuning spin behavior, it is also possible to set these and additional spin parameters directly, using the existing